 The passenger complex at Minneapolis-St. Paul airport is made up of two terminals that are about a mile apart on different sides of the airfield.
 Terminal 1, the Lindbergh Terminal has seven concourses labeled A-G. Terminal 2, the Humphrey Terminal has the H concourse.

-Airlines in Terminal 1, the Lindbergh Terminal, are: Aer Lingus, Air Canada, Air France, Alaska, American, Delta, Denver Air Connection, KLM Royal Dutch, Spirit and United.
+Airlines in Terminal 1 are: Air Canada, Air France, Alaska, American, Delta, Denver Air Connection, KLM Royal Dutch, Spirit and United.

-Airlines in Terminal 2, the Humphrey Terminal, are: Allegiant, Condor, Frontier, Icelandair, JetBlue, Southwest and Sun Country.
+Airlines in Terminal 2 are: Allegiant, Condor, Frontier, Icelandair, JetBlue, Southwest and Sun Country.